 X — It is through maximal delegation that this aesthetic ideal will find itself most fully realized.

-Once again - this is not the attempt to "create something new" - or the manifesto of a "new" movement.
 Let us be very clear that, casting aside questions of a terminological order, there is nothing "new" or inventive, or creative.
-And that is precisely the point - the new was never new.
-Just a cog in a cycle, destined to disappear and reappear periodically, to devour itself - the self-deprecating ouroboros of aesthetic denial!
+This is not the attempt to "create something new"—or the manifesto of a "new" movement.
+And that is precisely the point—the new was never new.
+Just a cog in a cycle, destined to disappear and reappear periodically, to devour itself—the self-deprecating ouroboros of aesthetic denial!

 ━━━━━━━━━━━━━━━━━